IkigaiLabsETH/kaipulse/SATS.md

    - **Error Handling:** Handle failures gracefully (network glitches, unpaid invoices).
 You might retry invoice creation or allow a short time for payment.
    - **Monitoring:** Use Voltage's dashboard or Prometheus endpoints to monitor node health, channel balances, and invoice success rate.

-By following the above flow with Voltage's APIs, Satsnap can implement sub-second 21-sat Lightning payments.
+By following the above flow with Voltage's APIs, KaiPulse can implement sub-second 21-sat Lightning payments.
 The Voltage developer docs and code examples will guide the exact API calls.
 In summary: create an invoice via LND/Voltage API, await payment via webhook, then confirm the like in your app.
-This yields instant, real Bitcoin micropayments under creator control, in line with Satsnap's goals.
+This yields instant, real Bitcoin micropayments under creator control, in line with KaiPulse's goals.

 **Sources:** Voltage documentation and blog; Google Cloud case study; BTCPay Server site; Strike FAQ.
 These cover node features, APIs, and the relevant comparisons above.